Galooshi/import-js/README.md

 ## Local configuration

-If different directory trees within your project have different importing needs, local configuration can come in handy.
-One way to add local configuration is by creating an `.importjs.json` file in a folder descending from the project root.
-When configuration is resolved, import-js will walk up the directory tree, merging configuration as it's discovered.

-You can also apply configuration selectively by turning the configuration file into an array of configurations, each with a corresponding `applies_to` glob pattern.
+You can dynamically apply configuration to different directory trees within your project by turning the `.importjs.json` file into an array of configuration objects.
+Each configuration specifies what part of the tree it applies to through the `applies_to` and `applies_from` options.

 ```json
 [